savithry-j/oci-ftrace-syscall-analyzer/README.md

 You can launch the rootless container using this tool when you use SUID or modify permission to the directories of tracefs.

+## Requirements

+- You need to mount tracefs to use this tool.

 ## Usage

 ### From low level runtime